 PROVIDENCE, R.I.
 (AP) — Parking at all Rhode Island state beaches will be free for the annual Governor’s Bay Day.

-In addition to free parking at all state beaches, people are allowed to fish Rhode Island’s saltwaters without a license.
+In addition to free parking at state beaches, people are allowed to fish Rhode Island’s salt waters without a saltwater fishing license.

 Round-trip fares on Rhode Island Public Transit Authority buses to South County beaches are waived.